FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

     2. You should use the `<Router>` component instead of built-in routers.
 Import the above `history.js` inside `index.js` file:

         ```jsx harmony
-        import { Router } from 'react-router-dom';
+        import { Router } from "react-router-dom";
-        import history from './history';
+        import history from "./history";
-        import App from './App';
+        import App from "./App";

         ReactDOM.render(
           <Router history={history}>
             <App />
           </Router>,
-          holder
+          holder,
         );
         ```